 M2 tool steel is a highly versatile, general-purpose high-speed tool steel that provides a good balance of toughness, wear resistance, hot hardness, and heat treatability, making it suitable for a broad spectrum of cutting, forming, and structural applications.

-1. M2 tool steel chemical composition
+2. M2 steel composition

 Element | Carbon (C) | Chromium (Cr) | Molybdenum (Mo) | Tungsten (W) | Vanadium (V) | Silicon (Si) | Manganese (Mn) | Phosphorus (P) | Sulfur (S) |